RandaYasser/simple-anime-data-migration/README.md

    ```

 3. **CSV Files:**
    Prepare your CSV files containing the data to be migrated.
 The script expects two CSV files: `anime.csv` and `rating.csv`.
+You can download the dataset from https://www.kaggle.com/datasets/CooperUnion/anime-recommendations-database

 ## Usage